-A coronagraph reduces photon noise and pinned speckle noise from the host star by optically nulling the star \cite{aime2004usefulness, cavarroc2006fundamental}.
-While various coronagraph designs have been proposed, each with unique working principles leading to associated real-world implementation advantages and disadvantages, they can universally be modelled as passive mode-selective optical attenuators \cite{Guyon:2006,Belikov:2021}.
-Generally, the principal design objective for a coronagraph is to attenuate photons residing in the optical modes excited by the star without unnecessarily attenuating photons spanning optical modes excited by the exoplanet.
-Typically, the performance of a coronagraph is quantified by its inner working angle and throughput.
-While these metrics are practically valuable, to the best of our knowledge, no comprehensive information-theoretic analysis of coronagraphy in the context of exoplanet discovery has been undertaken.
+A coronagraph is a passive linear optical instrument that reduces photon shot noise by rejecting light from the host star prior to photodetection.
+To this end, various coronagraph designs have been proposed, each with different working principles that lead to associated real-world advantages and disadvantages.
+Although the landscape of coronagraph designs is vast, all coronagraphs can be modeled as mode-selective optical filters \cite{Guyon:2006,Belikov:2021}, providing a common mathematical framework for comparing their performance.
+The principal design objective of any coronagraph is to filter out photons residing in the optical modes excited by the star without unnecessarily discarding photons spanning optical modes excited by the exoplanet.
+Historically, the high-contrast imaging community has quantified the performance of different coronagraphs via operational metrics such as inner working angle and throughput.
+While these figures of merit have definitive practical utility, to the best of our knowledge, no rigorous information-theoretic analysis of coronagraphs in the context of exoplanet discovery has been undertaken.

-In this work, we approach the problem of exoplanet discovery as a detection task followed by a localization task.
-First we perform a hypothesis test for the presence or absence of an exoplanet around a candidate star.
-If an exoplanet is in fact present, we then proceed to estimate its 2D positional coordinates within the field of view.
-Inspired by previous work on the quantum limits of resolution for two incoherent point sources \cite{Tsang:2016,Ang:2017,Prasad:2023,Rehacek:2017,Dutton_Keriche:2019}, we employ a quantum description of the optical field produced by a star-planet system and calculate two fundamental limits: (1) the \textit{Quantum Chernoff Bound (QCB)} - which lower bounds the minimum achievable probability of error when heralding the presence/absence of a planet, extending prior work \cite{Huang:23, Zanforlin:2022} on the quantum limits of false-negative error probability for exoplanet detection, and (2) the \textit{Quantum Cramer-Rao Bound (QCRB)} - which lower bounds the minimum achievable imprecision for an unbiased estimate of the planet location.